pgupta2050/autonomous_racing/README.md

 ## Description:
 ### High level:
-- `pdgplanner.py` is the high-level planner of the Ego vehicle
+- `pdgplanner.py` is the high-level planner class of the Ego vehicle
-- `aiagent.py` contains competing AI agents
+- `aiagent.py` contains competing AI agent class
+- `high_level_node` is the ROS node calling these classes

 ### Low Level:
 - `tracking_MPC_allConstr.mexa64` is the the controller compiled from ACADO Toolkit